Registration for Spring 2024 Classes

-Registration for the 2013/2014 school year will start on Monday, April 1, 2013 and proceed according to the following schedule.
+Registration for the Spring 2024 semester will start on Tuesday October 24, 2023 and proceed according to the following schedule.

 The law school uses NOVASIS for registration, which means you can register from anywhere you choose.
 All the information you need to register and navigate the registration site can be found here on the Registrar's web site.